Curvature Measures of Pseudo-Riemannian Manifolds: Background. Generalized valuations and curvature measures

-Here $\nc(K)$ is the conormal cycle of $K$, which is a Legendrian cycle in the cosphere bundle $\p_V$ of $V$.
+Here $\nc(K)$ is the conormal cycle of $K$ in the cosphere bundle $\p_V$ of $V$.

-This suggests to define the space of smooth valuations on $V$ - without translation invariance - to be those valuations which admit a representation as in \eqref{eq_def_smoothness} in terms of (not necessarily translation invariant) differential forms $\phi,\omega$.
-This point of view allows to go from the affine space to a smooth manifold $M$.
-Alesker has developed a deep theory of smooth valuations on manifolds.
+This observation can be utilized to extend valuation theory to general smooth manifolds, resulting in a deep theory developed by Alesker, Fu and others.
 In this theory, convex bodies are replaced by some family of test bodies, such as the family $\mathcal P(M)$ of compact differentiable polyhedra.
-A smooth valuation on $M$ is then a functional $\mu: \mathcal P(M)\to \R$ defined by some forms $\phi \in \Omega^n(M)$ and $\omega \in \Omega^{n-1}(\p_M)$, given by
+A smooth valuation on $M$ is a functional $\mu: \mathcal P(M)\to \C$ given by some forms $\phi \in \Omega^n(M)$ and $\omega \in \Omega^{n-1}(\p_M)$,